The nature of the internship

 Our internship program is intended for students who have already spent some time programming in Python on the GNU/Linux operating system.
 Other needed research skills will be taught in the course of the internship.
 Students should take the Serious Computer Programming for Youth 10-hour workshop (and have done some follow-on work), or have a reference letter stating that they have equivalent experience with Python and GNU/Linux.
 Please contact us if you would like to see such a course scheduled so that you can work quickly on preparing the necessary skills.

-Students should have just completed their sophomore, junior or senior year in high school, and should be 16 years old or older
+Students should have just completed their sophomore, junior or senior year in high school, and should be 16 years old or older.
+All students must be fully vaccinated for COVID-19.

 Students should apply by uploading a resume and cover letter to our application page.